Skip to main content

 There is some flexibility in scheduling the interview time and date; however, the Department may not be able to accommodate a request for a specific date.
 You will be able to list your preferred interview dates and whether you prefer a morning or afternoon interview on the Interview Scheduling Form you submit to schedule your interview.
 The Department tries to honor the dates you indicate but the component's availability is a critical consideration in scheduling.
 There are no interviews on weekends or federal holidays.
 We recommend you list any absolute scheduling conflicts on the Interview Scheduling Form and, if necessary, contact the scheduler whose name will be provided to you to discuss available options if your final schedule is problematic.

 Although there is no set time, we anticipate that most components will make first-round offers about two to three weeks after the end of formal interviews.
-The majority of the offers will be made from late November through December, but the process often extends into January and beyond.
+The majority of the offers will be made from November through December, but the process often extends into January and beyond.

 OARM also posts status updates online and communicates to candidates via the Avue Message Board associated with your application.